gidztech/docker-chromium/README.md

 })();
 ```

 Default is trying to connect to Chromium 5 times with a 500 milisecond interval between each attempt.
-You can customize timeout/attempts:
+You can customize timeout/attempts by passing arguments to `dockerRunChromium`:

 ```javascript
 // ...